Sunscreen For Scalps

 There are a few options out there for protecting your scalp beyond the usual suspects of a hat, umbrella or scarf.
 Some of them, unfortunately, are only slightly better than rubbing straight-up sunbock on your scalp and others offer somewhat dubious actual SPF protection for your skin.
 But let’s see if we can’t come up with a suggestion that works:

 1) Spray-on sunscreens.
 There are several actual SPF-containing products that claim to be formulated for the body AND scalp.
 And your hair too, in the case of Shiseido Refreshing Sun Protection Spray.
 Then there’s Banana Boat Quik Dri Sport Body & Scalp Spray and Nioxin Scalp Guard.
 The potential problem with all of these, based on user reviews, is that they all seem to be VERY Your Mileage May Vary when it comes to their effect on your hair.
 Some people report no problems at all, while others report greasy, oily or crunchy-with-residue hair.
 Of these three, the Shiseido seems to have the best user ratings across the ‘net, but I cannot personally vouch for it.
+Update + Additional Thoughts: Please take care when trying new sunscreens out especially for protection/coverage.

 (There’s a version just for your bald-headed little ones too, by Baby Blanket, though I usually just use whatever spray sunscreen I’m using on the rest of ’em, or more often — big floppy embarrassing baby hats.)